Loading…

 Friday August 29, 2025 2:15pm - 4:15pm MDT

 This workshop will help you improve your Shinobue playing by improving your tuning and creating a cleaner sound.
 We will use different songs to explore different techniques.
-We will also work on higher notes and how to play them cleaner.
+We will also worPk on playing higher notes more cleanly.

 Focus on the performance of the Fue and how to project when playing with Taiko drums.